elasekness/RNASeq_workshop/Day3.md

 > DESeq2 uses a negative binomial distribution to model the read count data, which accounts for the fact that variance > mean (overdispersion).

 DESeq2 uses the Wald test to determine whether the expression changes observed across treatments are statistically significant
-(the null hypothesis being that there is no change in expression between two conditions as measure by the log-fold change).
+(the null hypothesis being that there is no change in expression between two conditions as measured by the log-fold change).

 	res = results(dds, contrast=c("Condition", "pqse", "wt"))
 	write.table(res, file="pqsE-vs-wt-results.txt", sep='\t', quote=F, col.names=NA)

-> The `results()` function performs the hypothesis testing for us using the information in the dds object and the comparison of the `pqse` condition to the `wt`.
+> The `results()` function performs the hypothesis testing for us, comparing `pqse` to `wt`.
 > **Note** the order of the sample names in the contrast is important.
 > The `res` object can be saved as a table for further inspection.